loboda4450/inpost-telegram-bot/README.md

 ## Commands
+If you have only one phone number set, you are good to go.
+If desired command relate to default phone number you don't have to do anything else.
+But if you want to call command on specific phone number, you have to do it this way: `/command <phone_number> <following part of command>`.
+> For example: `/confirm 123456789 654321` or `/parcel 123456789 123456789123456789123456`
 - `/start` - display start message and allow user to log in with Telegram
 - `/clear` - if you accidentally invoked `/start` and annoying box sprang up
 - `/init <phone number>` - login using phone number